 I teach rug hooking at the Milford High school Adult Education evening class.
 I dye wool and color plan rugs and attend Farmers markets July through September demonstrating, selling small hooked mats and kits and my own handmade goats milk soap.
 I also give private lessons at my home and can color plan your rug.

 I am the informal teacher at the Hopedale Community House, 43 Hope St, Hopedale, MA 01747 on Wednesdays 1 pm to 3:30 pm.
 The total cost is a $25 membership fee to the Community House for the months of September through June.
-If interested in attending this group, please register.
-Call (508) 473-0820 or email Tara Chambers director of programming ( email@example.com ) at Hopedale Community House
+If interested in attending this group, please contact me at 508-478-5194 or call the Community House (508) 473-0820 or email Tara Chambers director of programming ( email@example.com ) at Hopedale Community House

 I am currently President of the Association of Traditional Hooked Artists (ATHA), Wachusetts Chapter at the Eight Point Sportsman Club in Sterling, Massachusetts the second Friday of the month.
 And attend the Northern McGown Teachers Workshop.